AlessandroCaula/fullstack_open/part6/README.md

 ### Asynchronous actions and Redux Thunk

 Our approach is quite good, but it is not great that the communication with the server happens inside the functions of the components.
-It would be better if the communication could be abstracted away from the components so that they don't have to do anything else but call the appropriate action creator.
-As an example, App would initialize the state of the application as follows:
+It would be better if the communication could be abstracted away from the components so that they don't have to do anything else but call the appropriate _action creator_.
+As an example, _App_ would initialize the state of the application as follows:

 ```js
 const App = () => {